ResetXPDR/MSFS_AutoFPS/README.md

     - Flight is loaded
       - Shows current sim rate with a range of 0.125X to 16X, which will display at the start of the app status line for any value except 1X.
       - Shows detected Graphics Mode (NFR, FG, LSFG, MFG, FSR3 or VR) and DX version (MSFS 2020 only), app pause, FPS settle, TLOD+ seek, Mtn+, app priority mode and/or TLOD range as applicable.
-      - The FPS settle timer runs for up to 30 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Min + transitions and VR/NFR/FG/LSFG mode transitions.
+      - The FPS settle timer runs for up to 30 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Extra transitions and VR/NFR/FG/LSFG mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
       - App priority shows whether FPS or TLOD are the current automation priority.
-A + next to TLOD indicates that TLOD Min + has been activated and that a higher TLOD Min should be expected.
-Similarly, a + next to ATLOD or FPSCap indicates that TLOD Base Extra has been activated and that a higher TLOD offset across the entire altitude schedule should be expected.
+A + next to TLOD indicates that TLOD Extra has been activated and that a higher TLOD Base Min should be expected.
+Similarly, a + next to FPSCap indicates that TLOD Base Extra has been activated and that a higher TLOD offset across the entire altitude schedule should be expected.
       - Bonus GPU load display if the optional [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app is installed and detected running when starting any flight session.
 Note, the GPU-Z companion app is required to be running if the Decrease Cloud Quality option is selected in conjunction with the GPU Load activation method, as GPU-Z provides the necessary GPU load information to the app for this method to function.
       - Auto pause will activate if in flight and either MSFS is in active pause or the MSFS settings menu is being accessed.
   - Target FPS - The most important setting in this app.
 (10 - 200 allowable)